Facts and Questions about Tuberculosis

 - How can I know I have TB?

-- Health workers will arrange for analysis of your sputum.
+- Health workers will arrange for an analysis of your sputum.

 - Can TB be cured?